Yamisa11/Shoe-Paradise/README.md

 ### Shoe Catalogue API

-This app makes use of an accompanying API that I also built to get a list of shoes, and do some other functions like filtering, adding a new shoe to database and updating the stock.
+This app makes use of an accompanying API that I also built to get a list of shoes, and do some other functions like filtering, adding a new shoe to the database and updating a shoes stock.

 Link to API Repository 🔗: